keptn/lifecycle-toolkit/docs/docs/reference/index.md

 # Reference

-Welcome to the Keptn documentation reference section, your comprehensive guide to the various Custom Resource Definitions (CRDs) and APIs used in Keptn.
+Welcome to the Keptn documentation reference section, which provides comprehensive information about the Keptn Custom Resource Definitions (CRDs) and APIs used in Keptn.

 ## [CRD Reference](./crd-reference/index.md)